Non-thermal emission from mildly relativistic dynamical ejecta of neutron star mergers: Comparison to numeric calculations

-We compare in this section the approximate analytic description of the non-thermal specific flux derived in the preceding section with the results obtained using numerical solutions of the relativistic hydrodynamics equations.
 The emission of radiation was calculated, given a numeric solution for the flow fields, in a manner similar to that described at the opening of \S~\ref{sec:ntf}.
-The EOS used in the numeric calculations is same as that used for the approximate hydrodynamic solutions described in \S~\ref{sec:dynamics}, $p=(\hat{\gamma}-1)e$ with adiabatic index $\hat{\gamma}(e/n)$ varying from $4/3$ to $5/3$ following the analysis of \cite{Synge_1957}.
 As explained at the opening of \S~\ref{sec:model}, the dependence of the dynamics on the dimensional parameters $\{M_0, n, c\}$ follows directly from dimensional considerations, and the flow depends non-trivially only on the dimensionless parameters, $\{\beta_0,s_{\rm ft},s_{\rm KN}\}$.
-We have explored a wide range of these parameters $5<s_{\rm ft}<12,~1<s_{\rm KN}<3,~0.3<\beta_0<0.9$, and found good agreement with our analytic approximation.
-We give below a few examples. \begin{enumerate} \item In Fig.~\ref{fig:compar1} we compare the numeric solution for the forward shock velocity and radius with the results of the semi-analytic solution for $t<t_{\rm peak}$ described in \S~\ref{sec:dynamics}, and with the SvNT solution valid at late times.
+We have explored a wide range of these parameters $5<s_{\rm ft}<12,~1<s_{\rm KN}<3,~0.3<\beta_0<0.9$, and found $10$'s of percent agreement with our analytic approximation.
+We give below a few examples for the comparison of the full numeric calculation to the analytic approximation. \begin{enumerate} \item In Fig.~\ref{fig:compar1} we compare the numeric solution for the forward shock velocity and radius with the results of the semi-analytic solution for $t<t_{\rm peak}$ described in \S~\ref{sec:dynamics}, and with the SvNT solution valid at late times.
 The good agreement supports the validity of both the numeric code and the semi-analytic solution of the dynamics. \item In Fig.~\ref{fig:compar_f} we compare the specific flux obtained numerically with that given analytically in \S~\ref{sec:results}, Eq.~(\ref{eq:betw}).
-The agreement is good for a wide range of relevant values of $\{\beta_0,s_{\rm ft},s_{\rm KN}\}$. \item In Fig.~\ref{fig:compar_fp} we compare $F_{\nu,\text{peak}}$ obtained numerically with the analytic expression of Eq. (\ref{eq:Fpeak}) for a range of $\gamma_0\beta_0$ and $s_{\rm ft}$ values.
-The numeric and analytic results are in close agreement. \item In Fig.~\ref{fig:compar_q} we compare the numeric logarithmic slope of the temporal dependence of the specific flux at $t<t_{\rm peak}$, $q_{\rm ft}=d\log F_\nu(t)/d\log t$, with the analytic expression of Eq.~(\ref{eq:an_end2}) for a range of $p$ and $s_{\rm ft}$ values, with a fixed $\beta_0$.
-The numeric and analytic results are in close agreement. \item In Fig.~\ref{fig:compar_tp} we compare $t_\text{peak}$ obtained numerically with the analytic expression of Eq.~(\ref{eq:times}) for a range of $\gamma_0\beta_0$ and $s_{\rm ft}$ values.
-The numeric and analytic results are in close agreement. \end{enumerate}
+The agreement is within $10$'s of percent for a wide range of relevant values of $\{\beta_0,s_{\rm ft},s_{\rm KN}\}$. \item In Fig.~\ref{fig:compar_fp} we compare $F_{\nu,\text{peak}}$ obtained numerically with the analytic expression of Eq. (\ref{eq:Fpeak}) for a range of $\gamma_0\beta_0$ and $s_{\rm ft}$ values.
+The numeric and analytic results are within 10's of percent agreement. \item In Fig.~\ref{fig:compar_q} we compare the numeric logarithmic slope of the temporal dependence of the specific flux at $t<t_{\rm peak}$, $q_{\rm ft}=d\log F_\nu(t)/d\log t$, with the analytic expression of Eq.~(\ref{eq:an_end2}) for a range of $p$ and $s_{\rm ft}$ values, with a fixed $\beta_0$.
+The numeric and analytic results are within 10's of percent agreement. \item In Fig.~\ref{fig:compar_tp} we compare $t_\text{peak}$ obtained numerically with the analytic expression of Eq.~(\ref{eq:times}) for a range of $\gamma_0\beta_0$ and $s_{\rm ft}$ values.
+The numeric and analytic results are within 10's of percent agreement. \end{enumerate}